Capsule endoscopy: History

-Capsule endoscopy was first conceptualized by Israeli engineer Gavrial Iddan and Israeli gastroenterologist Eitan Scapa in Boston, MA in the early 1980s.
-The two partners first developed a CCD (charged coupled device) camera-based imaging system using a fiber-optic tether.
-This initial design suffered from high power consumption and slow transmission times of image data of at best 10 minutes.
-In 1993 Iddan had the idea to split the system into three components, the camera and transmitter, the recorder attached to a sensor array on the patient's abdomen, and a software package that processes the stored data at leisure by a physician at a later time.
-This new setup was made possible by the replacement of the CCD camera with a CMOS (complementary metal–oxide–semiconductor) camera.
-These cameras consume just one percent of the energy of their CCD counterparts.
-The more efficient power system allowed for the removal of the fiber optic cable for a stand-alone imaging system.
-This three-component imaging system remains popular today.
+Capsule endoscopy was first conceptualized by Israeli engineer Gavriel Iddan and Israeli gastroenterologist Eitan Scapa in Boston, Massachusetts, in the early 1980s.
+The two partners initially developed a CCD (charge-coupled device) camera-based imaging system using a fiber-optic tether, but the prototype suffered from high power consumption and slow image transmission.

+In 1993, Iddan proposed separating the system into three components: a camera and transmitter, a recorder attached to a sensor array on the patient’s abdomen, and software for later image review by a physician.
+This design became viable after the CCD camera was replaced with a CMOS (complementary metal–oxide–semiconductor) sensor, which consumed far less energy.

-In 2001 the FDA (Food and Drug Administration) approved the first capsule endoscope developed by Given Imaging for use in patients.
-Many new models such as the PillCam SB and DBE for obscure gastrointestinal bleeding, the Olympus CE for the small bowel, the PillCam ESO for investigation of esophageal diseases, and the PillCam COLON for detection of colonic neoplasias have been created.
+In 2001, the U.S. Food and Drug Administration (FDA) approved the first capsule endoscope developed by Given Imaging, later commercialized as the PillCam.
+Since then, capsule endoscopy has been adopted worldwide for evaluating small bowel disorders.

-As research into capsule endoscopy has increased and technology has advanced better wireless and more energy-efficient systems have allowed for the creation of more compact capsules and image processing systems, with many in development today.
+In the 2010s and 2020s, continued advances in imaging, onboard data storage, and wireless power transmission have enabled new capsule designs capable of panoramic imaging, automated lesion detection, and even targeted drug delivery.